ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 Proposed Change Specification
 -----------------------------

-Local Quantifiers "grab" type variables external to this signature
+Local Quantifiers "grab"(use) already existed type variables external to this signature
 ::

   f :: forall a b. [a] -> [b] -> [(a, b)]